 6. Go easy on the alcohol

 Alcohol is a depressant.
-While it can make you feel good for a while, overall it makes you feel bad.
-If you are taking antidepressant medication, alcohol interferes with how well they work.
-Drink in moderation.
+While it can make you feel good for a while, drinking too much alcohol can affect your mental and physical health.
+If you are taking antidepressant medication, alcohol interferes with how well the medication works.
+If you drink alcohol, it’s best to drink in moderation.

 7. Go easy on yourself